LazaroDamasceno/Spring-Boot-Course/README.md

 Open the folder on your prefered IDE.
 <br>
 <br>
-To run the application, type on the terminal "./mvnw clean spring-boot:run"
+To run the application, type on the terminal "./mvnw clean spring-boot:run".